 Complete applications are reviewed and offers are made on an on-going basis by the program.
-Applicants are strongly encouraged to apply early, before the final application deadline of January 15.
+Applicants are strongly encouraged to apply early.
+The next application cycle for 2020 will open soon.

 A non-refundable application fee of $105 in Canadian funds is payable upon submission of the application.
 All applications are submitted through the School of Graduate Studies online application site (see the link below).